Gautier30/iot-ReyVai/Oliver/Researches/research04/README.md

-mqtt examples/purpose/software support as reply to this

-Purpose:

-Designed for IoT
+## MQTT

+- Example usage:

+A humidity sensor publishes that all devices listening to it must start watering the plants immediately.
+A Party sensor senses high likelyhood for a pary - start party protocol.
+Disco lights turn on, music starts playing, and guests are invited.

+- Purpose/challenge:

+It is designed for IoT and allows efficient communication between devices.

-Broker and Client (Publish/Subscribe)
+MQTT uses Broker and Client (Publish/Subscribe) archidecture.
-Allows to inspect
-Very lightweight
-Widely used
-Built- in security

-Example usage:

-Smart home devices
-thermostats
-wearable devices
+It is easy to debug and inspect messages sent and received

+MQTT is lightweight and good for resource-constrained enviorments.

+It is widely used and has good support

+MQTT has support for built-in security

+- Software support

-Has upport for ESP
+Has good support for ESP with vsmqtt

-coap examples/purpose/software support as reply to this turn on an led with a web request
+## CoaP

+- Example

+CoaP is also used in the same places

-Purpose:
+- Purpose:

 Designed for IoT and good for bad connectivity runs on UDP
 GET, POST, PUT and DELETE
 supports XML, JSON, CBOR

-Example usage:

-IKEA wifi devices
+- Software support

 Less libraries for CoaP than MQTT https://github.com/automote/ESP-CoAP